smolanalytics

 Best privacy-friendly analytics.
 A cookieless, honest roundup.

-Six cookieless analytics tools worth running, ranked by the job they do best, with each one's privacy stance, self-host story, and cost stated plainly.
+Six cookieless analytics tools worth using, ranked by the job they do best, with each one's privacy stance, what it stores, and cost stated plainly.
 No trashing, no invented flaws, and a straight answer on which to pick.

 The best privacy-friendly analytics tools in 2026 are all cookieless, so they drop no tracking cookies and need no consent banner.
 Plausible and Fathom are the polished, lightweight web-analytics choices: a tiny script, a clean single dashboard, EU-hosted options, both open-source-friendly (Plausible is AGPL; Fathom is a paid cloud).
 Umami and GoatCounter are the lean self-host picks, both free and open-source, GoatCounter being the most minimal.
 Simple Analytics leans hardest on a no-personal-data promise and a hosted cloud.
-All five are web analytics only: no funnels, retention, or product events. smolanalytics is the pick if you want privacy plus product analytics from one snippet: a single MIT-licensed Go binary (no Kafka, ClickHouse, or Postgres) that is cookieless, first-party, and self-hostable, does web and product analytics (funnels, retention, paths, cohorts), gives a daily verdict on what to fix, and lets you ask your numbers in plain English with answers computed from deterministic reports, guarded by a CI test, never guessed.
+All five are web analytics only: no funnels, retention, or product events. smolanalytics is the pick if you want privacy plus product analytics from one snippet: commercial software that is cookieless and first-party (geo derived at ingest, the IP never stored), does web and product analytics (funnels, retention, paths, cohorts), investigates for you (it finds what changed, names who it hit, and gives a daily verdict on what to fix), and lets you ask your numbers in plain English with answers computed from deterministic reports, never guessed; 14-day trial at Pro limits, then from $19/mo.

 the short version